 - Enrollment in social programs, especially those assisting return to permanent housing

 - Willing to work toward self-sufficiency and permanent housing while in the Program

-The Winter Nights Program depends on the cooperation of all participants and on all parties treating each other with respect.
+The Winter Nights Family Shelter program depends on the cooperation of all participants and on all parties treating each other with respect.
 The Client Participation Guidelines outline the rules and policies that enable the smooth operation of the program.
 Read the Client Participation Guidelines [PDF]